blocknetdx/documentation/docs/governance/view-proposals.md

 # View Proposals
 This guide explains how to view Blocknet's [Superblock](/governance/introduction/#superblock) proposals for funding initiatives and governance management.
-The ability to view proposals is important for the governance model to work properly, enabling informed discussions and [voting](/governance/proposal-voting).
+The ability to view proposals is important for the decentralized governance model to function properly, enabling informed discussions and [voting](/governance/proposal-voting).

-??? info "Note: An active Service Node is required in order to vote."
+??? warning "Voting Requirements & Important Information"
-	**An active [Service Node](/service-nodes/introduction) (required 5000 [BLOCK](/blockchain/introduction)) is required in order to vote.** The process of voting can take place from within the Service Node wallet or the collateral wallet.
-After voting, the Service Node must remain active until the [Superblock](/governance/introduction/#superblock) passes.
-If the Service Node goes offline then you will need to recast your votes when it's active again.
-Voting closes 2880 blocks prior to the Superblock.
+	**5000 [BLOCK](/blockchain/introduction) is required in order to vote.** The [process of voting](/governance/proposal-voting) can take place from a wallet containing at least 5000 BLOCK, or a Service Node collateral wallet.
+An active [Service Node](/service-nodes/introduction) is *not* required.

+	Additional important information:

+	* The UTXO inputs used for the 5000 BLOCK (to vote) must be 100 BLOCK or larger.
+	* If you spend or stake any of your 5000 BLOCK inputs after you vote, the vote is marked invalid and you will need to cast your vote(s) again (an auto-revote mechanism will be created).
+	* Since the votes are recorded on-chain, casting a vote requires you to pay a network fee.
+It is best practice to have a small UTXO input for each vote to pay for the network fees.
+	* Your vote is not counted until the voting transaction fee has 1 confirmation (typically 1 minute), after which your votes will be accounted for when viewing the `listproposals` command.
+	* If you vote again you will have to pay another network fee to do so.
+	* The voting system will automatically calculate how many votes you have available according to your balance (1 vote per 5000 BLOCK) and cast your full vote weight when voting (5562 BLOCK balance = 1 vote, 49635 BLOCK balance = 9 votes.
+	* At least 60 minutes must pass before you can change your vote(s).
+	* The deadline for creating proposals is 2880 blocks prior to the Superblock.
+	* Voting for proposals ends 60 blocks prior the Superblock.

 Proposals should be carefully reviewed along with the amount requested.
 It's a good idea to consider the total Superblock budget (40,000 BLOCK), the other proposals amounts requested, the priorities of the project, and if the proposal aligns with those priorities and greater vision of the project.
 The link for each proposal should lead to a description of what the proposal is for with background information and objectives.

 ---